Healthy Homes Assessment Naenae

 Healthy Homes Assessment Services

-Did you know that the Healthy Homes Standards came into in force on July 1, 2021?
-Landlords must make sure that their Naenae rental properties meet the minimum Healthy Homes Standards within 90 days of a new or renewed tenancy and all private rental properties must be fully certified by 1 July 2024.
+Did you know that the Healthy Homes Standards came into effect on the 1st of July 2021?
+Landlords must ensure that their Naenae rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rentals are required to be fully in compliance by July 1st 2024.

-We will assess the rental property you have in order to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
-Following the assessment, we’ll advise you or your property manager of any tasks needed to be completed. requirements to be completed, and provide the report with all the details required to complete your tenancy agreement’s Healthy Home Statement of Compliance.
+We will assess your rental property to determine whether it satisfies the NZ Healthy Homes and Residential Tenancy Acts standards.
+After assessing, we’ll advise you or your property manager of the work which needs to be completed and offer the report with all the information needed for your tenancy contract’s Healthy Home Statement of Compliance.

-Failure to fulfill the requirements of the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord who is found to be not conforming to the standards could be held accountable for as much as $7,200 and additional healthy homes related fines.
+Inability to meet the standards in the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found not conforming to the standards could be held accountable for as much as $7,200 and additional healthy homes related fines.

 Call Now (04) 280 6791